theosth/PubMed_MLP-INLPT-WS2023/management/meetings/meeting-notes.md

 * [ ] Analyze data set
 * [ ] Maybe already look into pre-trained models, which could be used for the project (Should we do this already?
 Maybe it will be more efficient later because it gets introduced in the lecture)
 * [ ] Look into simple first frontend implementation

+# Meetingnotes 26.10.2023

+## Participants
+* [X] Lukas
+* [X] Benedikt
+* [X] Theo
+* [X] Dominik

+## Topics
+* Explore PubMed API using Python library
+* Explore OpenSearch capabilities for finding relevant documents for a search query and analysis of text data (topic recognition etc.).
+=> can integrate word embedding model to find semantic similarities
+* Experiment with Google Colab and Github and integrating them into our dev process.

 # Meetingnotes 13.11.2023